blurry-dev/blurry/docs/content/content/images.md

 ### Lazy loading

-Blurry adds lazy loading (`loading="lazy"`) to all images in body content *except the first image*.
+Blurry adds lazy loading (`loading="lazy"`) to all images in body content.

-This provides a page speed boost by waiting to load most images on a page until they're needed while preserving a main image that may appear above the fold.
+This provides a page speed boost by waiting to load most images on a page until they're needed.

 ### Figure caption